pantsbuild/scie-pants/CONTRIBUTING.md

 + Is intended for use globally as a binary installed on the `PATH`.

 When invoked, the `scie-pants` binary searches from the `CWD` of its invocation up through ancestor directories to find the `pants.toml` signalling a Pants-using project.
-It then parses `pnats.toml` to discover the Pants version required and launches that Pants version.
+It then parses `pants.toml` to discover the Pants version required and launches that Pants version.
 Since the `scie-pants` launcher is a native binary, this process is very fast, typically ~one millisecond, in the hot path where the needed Pants version is already installed.